hzFishy/UnrealNotes/content/Unreal Engine/Physics/Collisions.md

 > [!info]- Use cases in source
 > The CMC seems to somehow use this system with `FCharacterMovementComponentAsyncCallback` by using `TSimCallbackObject`, same for `FChaosVehicleManager` using `FChaosVehicleManagerAsyncCallback`.

+> [!error] `ISimCallbackObject` methods can be called on any thread.
+> So be careful when using game thread only stuff.
+> For example, don't use `xxx__AssumesLocked` methods

 The `Chaos::FCollisionContactModifier& Modifier` received in `OnContactModification_Internal` contains a list of `Constraints` (Lot's of details at `FPBDCollisionConstraint` declaration).

 This list contains all the contact between all bodies in a scene.
 Not only Object1 and Object2 pair.
 But in each contact you can get the Object1 and Object2 by using `GetParticlePair` (or by using the particle index `0` or `1` for some functions).

+This list excludes sleeping bodies (even if in contact with something).

 > [!info]- Contact points prediction
-> From the results I had after drawing the contact points each frame, the following frames shows that the points seems "predicted" if close enough to collide in the near future.
+> From the results I had after drawing the contact points each frame, the following frames shows that the points seems "predicted" if close enough to collide in the near future. <br>
 > ![[DrawPhyContacts_Box_Pred2.png]]  ![[DrawPhyContacts_Box_Pred1.png]]
 >